 2.2 it is expected that changes in the Radio Regulations, including WRC Resolutions and Recommendations, may be necessary;

+2.3 it addresses issues that cannot be resolved through the regular activities of ITU-R or under WRCs’ standing agenda items;

-2.3 it is expected that required studies can be completed (e.g. that appropriate ITU Radiocommunication Sector (ITU-R) Recommendations will be approved) prior to that conference;
+2.4 it is expected that required studies can be completed (e.g. that appropriate ITU-R Recommendations will be approved) prior to that WRC;

-2.4 resources associated with the subject are kept within a range which is manageable for Member States and Sector Members, BR and ITU-R study groups and CPM.
+2.5 resources associated with the subject are kept within a range which is manageable for Member States and Sector Members, BR and ITU-R study groups and CPM;

 3 Items that meet the requirements specified in section 2 of this Annex shall be included in the future WRC agenda as standalone items, and shall not be included as separate issues under the agenda item on which the Director of BR reports on ITU-R activities since the last WRC.

+3.1 Topics/subjects under WRCs’ standing agenda item on which the Director of BR reports on ITU-R activities since the last WRC shall be strictly avoided, when those topics require any changes/amendments to the Radio Regulations, WRCs’ Resolutions and Recommendations since experience in previous cycles showed that some of such items were more complex than standalone agenda items (these are also considered as hidden standalone agenda items);

-4 To the extent possible, agenda items arising from previous conferences, normally reflected in Resolutions, and which have been considered by two successive conferences, should not be considered, unless justified.
+4 To the extent possible, agenda items arising from previous WRCs, normally reflected in Resolutions, and which have been considered by two successive WRCs, should not be considered, unless justified.

+5 Inclusion of an identical topic in the agenda of two future subsequent WRCs shall strictly be avoided;

-5 In addition, where possible, issues that could be addressed through actions undertaken by a Radiocommunication Assembly, particularly those not involving amendments to the Radio Regulations, should not be included in the agenda.
+6 Issues that could be addressed through actions undertaken by a Radiocommunication Assembly, particularly those not involving amendments to the Radio Regulations, shall not be included in the agenda.

-6 In developing the conference agenda, effortsshould be made to:
+7 In developing the future WRCs’ agenda items, efforts need to be made to:

-a) encourage regional and interregional coordination on the subjects to be considered in the preparatory process for the WRC, in accordance with Resolution 72 (Rev.WRC-19) and Resolution 80 (Rev. Marrakesh, 2002) of the Plenipotentiary Conference, with a view to addressing potentially difficult issues well before a WRC;
+a) encourage regional and interregional coordination on the subjects to be considered in the preparatory process for WRCs, in accordance with Resolution 72 (Rev.WRC-19) and Resolution 80 (Rev. Marrakesh, 2002) of the Plenipotentiary Conference, with a view to addressing potentially difficult issues well before a WRC;

 b) include, to the extent possible, agenda items that are prepared within regional telecommunication organizations, taking into account the equal right of individual administrations to submit proposals for agenda items;

-c) ensure that proposals are submitted with an indication of priority;
+c) ensure that proposals are submitted with an indication of priority and justification for indicated priority (see also Annex 2 to this Resolution);

-d) include in proposals an assessment of their financial and other resource implications (with the assistance of BR) to ensure that they are within the agreed budgetary limits for ITU-R;
+d) include in proposals an assessment of their financial and other resource implications (with the assistance of BR) to ensure that they are within the agreed budgetary limits for ITU-R (see also Annex 2 to this Resolution);

-e) ensure that the objectives and scope of proposed agenda items are complete and unambiguous;
+e) ensure that the objectives and scope of proposed agenda items are complete and unambiguous (see guidance in Annex 3 to this Resolution);

 f) take into account the status of ITU-R studies related to the potential agenda items before considering them as possible candidates for future agendas;